Central Florida Tourism Oversight District: Former governance structure

 Disney provides transportation for guests and employees in the form of buses, ferries, and monorails, under the name Disney Transport.
 In addition, several Lynx public bus routes enter the District, with half-hour service between the Transportation and Ticket Center (and backstage areas at the Magic Kingdom) and Downtown Orlando and Kissimmee, and once-a-day service to more points, intended mainly for cleaning staff.
 Half-hourly service is provided, via Lynx, to Orlando International Airport (MCO).

 Fire department

 The Reedy Creek Fire Department (RCFD) was created in 1968 to provide fire suppression for RCID.
-Today, RCFD provides fire suppression, emergency medical services, 911 communications, fire inspections, technical rescue services, and hazardous materials mitigation.
+Later, RCFD provides fire suppression, emergency medical services, 911 communications, fire inspections, technical rescue services, and hazardous materials mitigation.
 EMS makes up approximately 85 percent of the call volume, with RCFD providing both Advanced Life Support and Basic Life Support.
+Its name was changed to District Fire Department (DFD) in 2024.

-RCFD currently staffs four fire stations located throughout the district with 138 personnel across three shifts.
-They also maintain a staff of 86 administrative and support personnel including EMS team members (primarily located in each of the four Walt Disney World theme parks), 911 communicators, and fire inspectors among others.
-There are four engines, two-tower trucks, one squad unit, eight rescue ambulances and several special units.
+The Fire Department currently staffs four fire stations located throughout the district with 138 personnel across three shifts.
+They also maintain a staff of 86 administrative and support personnel including EMS team members (primarily located in each of the four Walt Disney World theme parks), 911 communicators, and fire inspectors.
+There are four engines, two tower trucks, one squad unit, eight rescue ambulances, and several special units.